 Ancient records are frequently incomplete, containing errors or omissions, which can make their reliability questionable.
 Timekeeping was essential for anticipating the seasons and planning agricultural activities such as planting and harvesting.
 Additionally, specific times of the year were associated with religious ceremonies and festivals.
 Keeping track of when markets, fairs, and gatherings were planned helped to create a sense of community and shared understanding of time.

-However, it often is unclear what type of calendar was used and whether the presented information is reliable.
-Historical dates that survive were often documented decades or even centuries after the event took place.
-It is also possible that such sources may have been corrupted, imagined, untrue, or may have been altered or added after the fact to fit a particular narrative.
+Nevertheless, it is frequently uncertain which type of calendar was employed and whether the presented information is to be regarded as reliable.
+It is notable that historical dates which have survived were often documented decades or even centuries after the event in question took place.
+It is similarly conceivable that such sources may have been corrupted, invented, untrue, or may have been altered or added subsequent to the event in question in order to align with a specific narrative.

-The accuracy of dates decreases as we look further back in time.
-At most, approximations can be made because precise chronological standards did not exist in the past.
-No methods were available to record dates contemporaneously, and there was no understanding of historical time.
-Timekeeping was not as exact as it is nowadays, but astronomy was crucial for many ancient civilizations as it helped them keep track of time.
-Dating historical events accurately can be challenging for modern historians due to the absence of a unified system for numbering years in the ancient world.
-To create a comprehensive timeline of events, evidence is collected from various sources, such as historical records, inscriptions, and archaeological finds.
+As we move further back in time, the accuracy of dates inevitably declines.
+Given the absence of precise chronological standards in the past, it is only possible to make the most approximate of estimates.
+The lack of contemporaneous recording methods and a lack of understanding of historical time further complicate the matter.
+The precision of timekeeping in ancient times was not as exact as it is today.
+However, the study of astronomy was of great importance to many ancient civilisations, as it enabled them to keep track of time.
+The accurate dating of historical events is a challenging task for modern historians, due to the lack of a unified system for numbering years in the ancient world.
+In order to create a comprehensive timeline of events, evidence is collected from a variety of sources, including historical records, inscriptions, and archaeological finds.

 The Egyptian solar year was 365 days divided into 12 months of 30 days each, plus five added days at the end of the year.
 The discrepancy between their 365-day calendar and the actual solar year was well known to the ancient Egyptians.
 They did not attempt to synchronise their calendar perfectly with the solar year, but accepted this discrepancy as a natural phenomenon.

-Chronology in the ancient world was not as straightforward as it is today, as there are several inherent problems that complicate things.
-To establish a chronology, several techinques are employed.
+The concept of chronology in the ancient world is not as straightforward as it is today, due to the presence of several inherent complications.
+In order to establish a chronology, a number of different techniques must be employed.

 Regnal years